istio/old_mixer_repo/doc/dev/adapters.md

   interface that the adapter must implement to process that data.
 The supported set of templates within Mixer determines the various types of data an operator can configure Mixer to create and dispatch to the adapters.

-* The adapter author selects the templates he/she want to support based on the functionality the adapter must provide.
+* The adapter author selects the templates he/she wants to support based on the functionality the adapter must provide.
   The adapter author's role is to implement the required set of template-specific interfaces to process the data dispatched by Mixer at runtime.